Oklahoma City University: Recent history

-In the 1990s the university upgraded and renovated campus facilities.
+In the 1990s, the university upgraded and renovated campus facilities.
 Stephen Jennings became president in 1998 and began focusing on the university's centennial celebration and position the university for the future.
-Under Jennings the athletic name was changed from the Chiefs to the Stars and the university expanded student life, including the Distinguished Speakers Series.
-Tom McDaniel became president in 2001 and drastically altered the look of the OCU campus from an influx of donations.
-New additions to the campus included The Ann Lacy Visitor and Admissions Center, the Norick Art Center, the Edith Kinney Gaylord Center, the Wanda L. Bass School of Music, Meinders School of Business, and a new residence hall.
+Under Jennings, OCU team names were changed from the Chiefs to the Stars and the university expanded student life, including the Distinguished Speakers Series.
+Tom McDaniel became president in 2001 and altered the look of the OCU campus from an influx of donations.
+New additions to the campus included The Ann Lacy Visitor and Admissions Center, the Norick Art Center, the Edith Kinney Gaylord Center, the Wanda L. Bass School of Music Center, Meinders School of Business, and a new residence hall.
 Robert Harlan Henry, chief judge of the United States Court of Appeals for the Tenth Circuit, became the university's 17th president in July 2010, succeeding Tom McDaniel.
 During Henry's tenure, the university has moved the OCU School of Law to an historic location in downtown Oklahoma City, renovated several academic facilities, and launched a Physician Assistant program.
+The 18th president of Oklahoma City University was Martha Burger, who served from 2018 to 2021.
+She was succeeded by Kenneth R. Evans, who had previously served as president of Lamar University.